taomsakal/Differential-Equations-for-Ecologists/readme.md

 ### Isoclines

 Isoclines are parts of the phase space where the change of a state variable is the same.
-For example, a zero isocline for bacteria would be all the points on the phase space where \( \frac{dN}{dt} = 0 \). (i.e., all combinations of bacteria and cat population sizes where the bacteria have a population growth rate of zero.)
+For example, a zero isocline for bacteria would be all the points on the phase space where $begin:math:text$ \\frac{dN}{dt} = 0 $end:math:text$. (i.e., all combinations of bacteria and cat population sizes where the bacteria have a population growth rate of zero.)

 [I'll also expand on this later.
 For now, see [this writeup](http://www.tiem.utk.edu/~gross/bioed/bealsmodules/competition.html), which goes over the competition equations and isoclines.]